How to Install OpenShot on Linux Mint 22 and 21

 Origin: flathub

-At the moment the Flathub build is 3.3.0, so Flatpak is the sandboxed choice rather than the newest OpenShot release.
+At the moment the Flathub build is 3.3.0, so Flatpak is a Flathub packaging and runtime choice rather than the newest OpenShot release.
 The current Flatpak permissions already include host file access, so most Linux Mint users do not need extra filesystem overrides just to open local project folders.

 Launch OpenShot on Linux Mint